caiyuqing/Open-DPSM/Readme.md

 All the other codes are for the purpose to load data and predetermined parameters to the *plotObj* object

 ### Final note for code version
-Similar to the Gui version, we recommend keeping all the predetermined parameters as they are.
-However, if the users want to change any of them, those parameters can be found in *settings.py*
+Similar to the GUI, we recommend keeping all predetermined parameters at default.
+However, if the users want to change any of them, those parameters can be found and adjusted in *settings.py*